JonStratton/belagos-builder/README.md

 ### Optional Features
 These are optional features.
 Mostly around plugging the grid into different networks.
  - optional/mesh-micro.sh - This script is a wrapper around batctl for optional wireless mesh networking.
- - optional/install_drawterm.sh - This script downloads and installs 9fronts version of drawterm.
  - optional/clearnet.sh - This script exposes the internal vde network ports on the host.
  - optional/restore.sh - This script attempts to clear the funky network rules after using clearnet.sh, tor.sh, or yggdrasil.sh.
  - optional/tor.sh - This script exposes the grid inside of the vde network to tor hidden services.